Catwoman: Soulstealer: Plot

-Selina Kyle and her younger sister, Maggie, who suffers from cystic fibrosis, live in a run down apartment in Gotham City.
+Selina Kyle and her younger sister, Maggie, who has cystic fibrosis, live in a run down apartment in Gotham City.
 To pay the rent and Maggie's medical expenses, she fights for Carmine Falcone, an underworld mob boss, who stages fights with a group of fighters known as the Leopards.
-As Maggie's condition worsens, Selina accompanies her to a doctor's appointment whereupon the clinic grows weary of Selina's living situation.
-After a fight, two police officers along with a social worker raid Selina's apartment.
-The social worker details the plans to send Maggie to a run down foster home, which infuriates Selina and compels her to attack the group of officers to create a path for Maggie to escape.
-Before she could do so, a police officer tasers her and renders her unconscious.

-When Selina comes to, she finds herself in the company of Talia, one of the leaders of the League of Assassins, offers to expunge her criminal record if she agrees to fly to Italy with her.
-Considering that Selina's assault constitutes her third offense, she will face a hefty prison sentence.
-With this in mind, she accepts the offer and flies to Italy where she would spend the next two years training to become an assassin.
+Selina's apartment gets raided by police and a social worker, who plans to send Maggie to a foster home.
+Enraged, Selina attempts to fight the police to allow Maggie to escape, but she is tased unconscious.
+Selina awakens to Talia al Ghul, a member of the League of Assassins, who offers to expunge her criminal record if Selina flies to Italy with her.
+Facing a hefty sentence, Selina goes with Talia to train with the League and become an assassin.